fjnavarro/RickAndMorty-SwiftUI/README.md

 - ✅ **Previews are available in both Light Mode and Dark Mode** for necessary cases, ensuring proper UI adaptation.
 - ✅ **Localized previews**: Developers can test how the UI adapts to different languages (English & Spanish) in real-time.
 - ✅ **The AlertModifier also includes a preview**, allowing for easy visualization and adjustments of the custom alert component.
+- ✅ **Reusable components, such as CharacterImageView, include previews demonstrating different states** (expanded, collapsed, with/without overlay), making them easier to test and integrate.

 #### Example of a **SwiftUI Preview**: